Lenovo ThinkPad T490s Notebook Review: A Hard Worker

 </ img>

-Buttons are very comfortable, with a pleasant, tangible move, as it should be in the ThinkPad.
+The buttons are very comfortable, with a pleasant, noticeable action, as it should be on a ThinkPad.
 There is a white keyboard backlight with two brightness levels:

 </ img>